-Director of Environmental Planning
+Acting Managing Director of Planning and Environmental Affairs

 Port of Long Beach, California

-As Assistant Director, Ms. Tomley managed the Port's air quality and water quality improvement programs and co-wrote the 2006 San Pedro Bay Port's Clean Air Action Plan (CAAP) and its 2010 update.
+As Assistant Director, Ms. Tomley managed the Port's air quality and water quality improvement programs and co-wrote the 2006 San Pedro Bay Ports Clean Air Action Plan and its 2010 update.
 She implemented a variety of CAAP programs including developing and implementing the Technology Advancement Program (TAP), developing the Vessel Main Engine Fuel Incentive Program, and designing the Port's Air Quality Monitoring Program.
 In addition, she assisted with development of the Clean Trucks Program and the annual Port-wide Emissions Inventory.
 She also provided oversight and development of the Water Resources Action Plan (WRAP) for the San Pedro Bay Ports.

-Before coming to Long Beach, she served as a Project Scientist with SCS Engineers (2004-2005) following five years (1999 to 2004) as an Air Quality Specialist for the San Luis Obispo County (CA) Air Pollution Control District, where she received two staff recognition awards for her work.
+Before coming to Long Beach, she served as a Project Scientist with SCS Engineers (2004-2005) following five years (1999 to 2004) as an Air Quality Specialist for the San Luis Obispo County (Calif.)
+Air Pollution Control District, where she received two staff recognition awards for her work.

 Ms. Tomley earned her Bachelor of Science degree in Chemistry (1994) and a minor degree in Psychology (1993) from California Polytechnic State University, San Luis Obispo, and her Master of Science degree (1999) in Environmental Science from the University of North Carolina at Chapel Hill.